omaraflak/Android-Camera2-Library/README.md

 # Android Camera2 Library
-Simple library that allows you to display preview and take pictures easily with callbacks!
+Library that allows you to display preview and take pictures easily with camera2 !

 # Dependencie